 The HAND Department consists of HAND Repair/Rehab Coordinators (HRC), Rehab Specialists (RS) and Escrow Coordinators (EC).
 The role of HAND is to identify if the property you are purchasing has any code, safety or health defects that would impact your household affordability, and to help facilitate the completion of repairs if you add a Rehab Escrow to your transaction.
-HAND works with you to provide options on how to clear pre-existing property with repair conditions for both purchase or refinance (i.e., HAND Clear).
-HAND helps you work with licensed professionals to conduct inspections, evaluations, supply work write ups and bids if a Rehab Escrow is applicable.
-The property you buy must be safe and habitable to be eligible for purchase, and the cost of repairs cannot exceed what you can afford to take on alone.
+HAND works with you to provide options on how to clear pre-existing property with repair conditions for both purchase and refinance (i.e., HAND Clear).
+HAND helps you collaborate with licensed professionals to conduct inspections, evaluations, supply work write ups and bids if a Rehab Escrow is applicable.
+The property you buy must be safe and habitable to be eligible for purchase, and the cost of repairs cannot exceed what you can afford to take on a loan.
 The HAND team will help navigate the complexities of property condition types and offer guidance on making the best decision with the options available to you.
-It is important that you work directly with HAND and learn as much as you can about how the condition of the home you are buying could impact your budget, and final loan approval.
+It is important that you work directly with HAND and learn as much as you can about how the condition of the home you are buying could impact on your budget, and final loan approval.
 To learn more about HAND and property condition requirements and options, HAND offers weekly educational webinars, which you should attend before you go house shopping.
-Visit www.naca.com and go to Live Webinars to register for the next workshop dates.
-The HAND team is available Monday through Friday, from 8:30AM to 5:30PM and can reached by calling (425) 602-6222, selecting option 5, or by emailing to HAND@naca.com.
+Visit www. naca.com and go to Live Webinars to register for the next workshop dates.
+The HAND team is available Monday through Friday, from 8:30 a.m. to 5:30 p.m. central standard time and can be reached by calling (425) 602-6222, selecting option 5, or by emailing HAND@naca.com.